Property maintenance documentation

 Immutable.

-Every upload is verified server-side: the SHA-256 hash is computed and confirmed, file contents are validated against the declared type (magic-byte check), and the result is written to the immutable S3 record before the upload is accepted.
-Tenant-submitted records go into a review queue — the landlord reviews and locks them before they enter the permanent record.
+Every upload is checked server-side: the SHA-256 hash is computed and confirmed, file contents are validated against the declared type (magic-byte check), and the result is written to the S3-backed record before the upload is accepted.
+Tenant-submitted records go into a review queue — the landlord reviews them before they enter the issue record.
 The timestamp + hash show the file existed in this exact form at this exact moment, which is useful when a manager, insurer, mediator, or attorney needs to understand what happened.

-SHA-256S3 Object LockUTC timestampMagic-byte checkMIME allowlistQuarantine reviewHash manifest
+SHA-256S3 Object LockTimezone-labeled timestampsMagic-byte checkMIME allowlistQuarantine reviewHash manifest

 ● Hash manifest · 3 files